 The region's patient population is incredibly diverse with urban and rural populations and varying levels of socio-economic status.
 Kingston has unique demographics with significant retirement, student, aboriginal, military, and incarcerated populations.
 Physicians benefit from a broad patient base and exposure to the full spectrum of clinical cases.

 Kingston has been ranked by a variety of publications and organizations as one of the best cities in Canada in which to live and work.
-The most comprehensive rankings are completed by MoneySense Magazine on an annual basis.
-In 2012, they ranked Kingston as thethird best place to live in Canada.
-Kingston tops many surveys because of its exceptional quality of life.
+The most comprehensive rankings are completed by MoneySense Magazine on an annual basis and Kingston consistently scores well because of its exceptional quality of life.

 If you have school-age children, you will have no difficulty in finding a great school in Kingston and the surrounding area.
 Schools for all ages abound, and there are many excellent schools within walking distance of the Queen's campus.